drivendataorg/zamba/docs/docs/train-tutorial.md

 from zamba.models.config import TrainConfig

 train_config = TrainConfig(
-    data_directory="example_vids/", labels="example_labels.csv"
+    data_dir="example_vids/", labels="example_labels.csv"
 )
 train_model(train_config=train_config)
 ```

 The only two arguments that can be passed to `train_model` are `train_config` and (optionally) `video_loader_config`.
 The first step is to instantiate [`TrainConfig`](configurations.md#training-arguments).
 Optionally, you can also specify video loading arguments by instantiating and passing in [`VideoLoaderConfig`](configurations.md#video-loading-arguments).

 ### Required arguments

-To run `train_model` in Python, you must specify both `data_directory` and `labels` when `TrainConfig` is instantiated.
+To run `train_model` in Python, you must specify both `data_dir` and `labels` when `TrainConfig` is instantiated.

-* **`data_directory (DirectoryPath)`:** Path to the folder containing your videos.
+* **`data_dir (DirectoryPath)`:** Path to the folder containing your videos.

 * **`labels (FilePath or pd.DataFrame)`:** Either the path to a CSV file with labels for training, or a dataframe of the training labels.
 There must be columns for `filename` and `label`.

-For detailed explanations of all possible configuration arguments, see [All Optional Arguments](configurations.md).
+For detailed explanations of all possible configuration arguments, see [All Configuration Options](configurations.md).

 ## Default behavior

 By default, the [`time_distributed`](models/index.md#time-distributed) model will be used as a starting point.
-The newly trained model will be saved to a folder in the current working directory called `zamba_{model_name}`.
-For example, a model finetuned from the provided `time_distributed` model (the default) will be saved in `zamba_time_distributed`.
+You can specify where the outputs should be saved with `--save-dir`.
+If no save directory is specified, `zamba` will write out incremental `version_n` folders to your current working directory.
+For example, a model finetuned from the provided `time_distributed` model (the default) will be saved in `version_0`.

-`zamba_time_distributed` contains:
+`version_0` contains:

 * `train_configuration.yaml`: The full model configuration used to generate the given model, including `video_loader_config` and `train_config`.
-To continue training using the same configuration, or to train another model using the same configuration, you can pass in `train_configurations.yaml` (see [Specifying Model Configurations with a YAML File](yaml-config.md)).
+To continue training using the same configuration, or to train another model using the same configuration, you can pass in `train_configurations.yaml` (see [Specifying Model Configurations with a YAML File](yaml-config.md)) along with the `labels` filepath.
 * `hparams.yaml`: Model hyperparameters.
-For example, the YAML file below tells us that the model was trained with a learning rate (`lr`) of 0.001:
-    ```yaml
-    $ cat zamba_time_distributed/hparams.yaml

-    lr: 0.001
-    model_class: TimeDistributedEfficientNetMultiLayerHead
-    num_frames: 16
-    scheduler: MultiStepLR
-    scheduler_params:
-    gamma: 0.5
-    milestones:
-    - 3
-    verbose: true
-    species:
-    - species_blank
-    - species_chimpanzee_bonobo
-    - species_elephant
-    - species_leopard
-    ```
+These are included in the checkpoint file as well.
 * `time_distributed.ckpt`: Model checkpoint.
-The model checkpoint also includes both the model configuration in `train_configuration.yaml` and the model hyperparameters in `hparams.yaml`.
 You can continue training from this checkpoint by passing it to `zamba train` with the `--checkpoint` flag:
     ```console
-    $ zamba train --checkpoint time_distributed.ckpt --data-dir example_vids/ --labels example_labels.csv
+    $ zamba train --checkpoint version_0/time_distributed.ckpt --data-dir example_vids/ --labels example_labels.csv
     ```
-* `events.out.tfevents.1632250686.ip-172-31-15-179.14229.0`: [TensorBoard](https://www.tensorflow.org/tensorboard/get_started) logs
+* `events.out.tfevents.1632250686.ip-172-31-15-179.14229.0`: [TensorBoard](https://www.tensorflow.org/tensorboard/get_started) logs.
+You can view these with tensorboard:
-* `test_metrics.json`: The model's performance on the test subset
+    ```console
+    $ tensorboard --logdir version_0/
+    ```
 * `val_metrics.json`: The model's performance on the validation subset
+* `test_metrics.json`: The model's performance on the test (holdout) subset
 * `splits.csv`: Which files were used for training, validation, and as a holdout set.
 If split is specified in the labels file passed to training, `splits.csv` will not be saved out.

 ## Step-by-step tutorial

 ### 1. Specify the path to your videos

-Save all of your videos within one folder.
+Save all of your videos in a folder.

 * They can be in nested directories within the folder.
 * Your videos should all be saved in formats that are suppored by FFmpeg, [which are listed here](https://www.ffmpeg.org/general.html#Supported-File-Formats_002c-Codecs-or-Features).
 Any videos that fail a set of FFmpeg checks will be skipped during inference or training.
+By default, `zamba` will look for files with the following suffixes: `.avi`, `.mp4`, `.asf`.
+To use other video suffixes that are supported by FFmpeg, set your `VIDEO_SUFFIXES` environment variable.

 Add the path to your video folder with `--data-dir`.
 For example, if your videos are in a folder called `example_vids`, add `--data-dir example_vids/` to your command.